PhilipZubel/IndividualProject/timelog.md

 * *1 hour* - team meeting regarding system worflow
 * *1.5 hours* - meeting with Iain regarding current taskgraph generation and search as well as future outline of the project

+### 27 Oct 2022
+* *3 hours* - redo environment setup with greater storage, figured out how to use Jira and completed the first issue